unknown321/wampy/MAKING_OF.md

 or a directory with bmp files), so unzipping comes first.
 Then you need to read bmp data using `stb` library, which is conveniently built in ImGui and supports bmp... or is it?

-Of course, it doesn't.
 Winamp's skins were made using a huge variety of techniques.
 That means that you'll encounter paletted bmps, 2bit-depth bmps, corrupted bmps, perhaps even non-rgb bmps?
 Winamp had built-in bmp decoder which somehow handled all of that, `stb` cannot process any of it.
-In fact, `base-2.91.wsz` from Skin Museum has `balance.bmp`
+In fact, `base-2.91.wsz` from Skin Museum has `balance.bmp` corrupted:
-corrupted:

 ```shell
 $ file BALANCE.BMP